microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/table-range.md

 Namespace: microsoft.graph

-Gets the range object associated with the entire table.
+Get the range object associated with the entire table.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).